This page provides an overview of preemptible VMs support in Google Kubernetes Engine (GKE).

 Using node taints to avoid scheduling to preemptible VM nodes

-Depending on your use case, you might want to avoid having critical Pods scheduled on a preemptible VM node.
-In such cases, you can use a node taint and toleration to avoid scheduling Pods to nodes with preemptible VMs.
+You should avoid having critical Pods scheduled on a preemptible VM node.
+You can use a node taint and toleration to avoid scheduling Pods to nodes with preemptible VMs.

 Tainting a node for preemptible VMs